 According to the Denver Business Journal, Colorado has some of the highest GDP growth in the entire country over the last few years.

-In fact, our state is the has the fourth fastest growing economy in the nation and experienced 3.6% growth in 2015.
-In 2016, the growth has slowed a bit closer to a 2% increase in GDP, which is still very health growth.
-2017 already look like it’s ramping back up to number from previous years and many are estimating unemployment to continue to fall as our economy continues to rise.
-These statistics are a major contributor as to why many new people are choosing to move to Colorado.
-The primary industries that have experienced growth over the last couple years have been:
+In fact, our state is has the fourth fastest growing economy in the nation and experienced a 3.6% growth in 2015.
+While slowing slightly from 2015, over the last 4 years Colorado has continued to see sustained growth to the state’s economy.
+In 2018, employment growth was up over 2.4% These statistics are a major contributor as to why many new people are choosing to move to Colorado.
+The primary industries that have experienced growth over the last couple of years have been:

 - Wholesale Trade